Preferred status bar style

 open override var preferredStatusBarStyle: UIStatusBarStyle

-class is accessible and subclassable outside of the defining module.
-An open
+An open class is accessible and subclassable outside of the defining module.
+An open class member is accessible and overridable outside of the defining module.

-class is accessible but not subclassable outside of the defining module.
-A public
+A public class is accessible but not subclassable outside of the defining module.
+A public class member is accessible but not overridable outside of the defining module.

 These two articles below help further put things into perspective.
 And go into the details and changes from Swift 3 to 4.
 Lots of details.